pragmatrix/Collections.Fluent/README.md

 ### Adding elements to a collection

-- `element.AddTo(collection)` adds the element to a collection and also returns it.
+- `element.AddTo(collection)` adds the element to a collection and returns it.
 - `element.RemoveFrom(collection)` removes the element from a collection and returns the element.
 - `element.IsIn(collection)` tests if the element is contained in the collection and returns a *bool*.